-- 1. A minimum cumulative academic grade of 70% to determine whether a student meets the academic requirements for Satisfactory Academic Progress, theory and practical grades are averaged together. - 2.
-A minimum cumulative attendance level of 80% of scheduled hours
+- 1. Basic cosmetology and master instructor students: A minimum cumulative academic grade of 70% to determine whether a student meets the academic requirements for Satisfactory Academic Progress, theory and practical grades are averaged together. - 2.
+Aesthetics students: A minimum cumulative academic grade of 90% to determine whether a student meets the academic requirements for Satisfactory Academic Progress, theory and practical grades are averaged together. - 3.
+A minimum cumulative attendance level of 80% of scheduled hours for cosmetology and master instructor students - 4.
+A minimum cumulative attendance level of 90% of scheduled hours for aesthetics students